mahmed271995/Arm-Model/README.md

 # Arm Model

 This repository contains the MATLAB codes used to reproduce the results for the following publications:
-Ahmed, M.H.; N’Guessan, J.-E.; Das, R.; Leineweber, M.; Goyal, S. Simplified Cost Functions Meet Advanced Muscle Models to Streamline Muscle Force Estimation.
-BioMed 2024, 4, 350–365. https://doi.org/10.3390/biomed4030028
+Ahmed, M.H.; N’Guessan, J.-E.; Das, R.; Leineweber, M.; Goyal, S. Simplified Cost Functions Meet Advanced Muscle Models to Streamline Muscle Force Estimation. *BioMed* **2024**, 4, 350–365. https://doi.org/10.3390/biomed4030028

 Organization is as follows:
 1. Code: Has the arm mode code used to generate all the data plots corresponding to `Figures 2-6` in the manuscript